ettersEssia/TechTest_AURA/README.md

 ```
 $ ./run
 ```
-# Don't forget
+### Don't forget
-With Flask project we need to deel with virtual envirement so you should activate it before any installation above
+With Flask applications we need to deel with virtual envirement so you should activate it before any installation above

 ```
 $ path_env_folder/Scripts/activate